Ercanar/bachelor-thesis/Thesis.typ

 culminating in the highly complex earth system models (ESMs) of today.

 One of the main purposes of climate models is to investigate what the value of the climate sensitivity is.
 The first approximation of the value was done by Arrhenius in 1896 by only considering energy balance factors, estimating it to be 1.5 K @Arrhenius.

-=== IPCC
 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
 The objective of the IPCC is to provide governments with scientific information that they can use to develop climate policies.
 The IPCC does not conduct their own scientific research but rather compiles the information into assessment reports.